Clubhead Speed and Mass

 in the section on vibrational frequency, the clubhead is swinging free

-at this point, with little more connection to the grip than if it were on a
+at this point, with little more connection to the grip than if it were

 Actually, that's an overstatement.
 The shaft is